sumit9722/frontend-101/README.md

 ### HTML

-**A1.html** file contains a div with a class _boxbody_ which conatians all the 12 box which are present in the webpage.
+**A1.html** file contains a div with a class `.boxbody` which conatians all the 12 box which are present in the webpage.
 These box each contains a letter from A-L sequencaly.
-Each box contain the class _box_ and unqiue id _box1_ to _box12_.
+Each box contain the class `.box` and unqiue id `.box1` to `.box12`.

 ### CSS